DigitalPhonetics/IMS-Toucan/README.md

 In your new pipeline file, look out for the line in which the *acoustic_model* is loaded.
 Change the path to the checkpoint of an Aligner model.
-It can either be the one that is supplied with the toolkit in the download script, or one that you trained yourself.
+It can either be the one that is supplied with the toolkit on the release page, or one that you trained yourself.
 In the example pipelines, the one that we provide is finetuned to the dataset it is applied to before it is used to extract durations.

 Since we are using text here, we have to make sure that the text processing is adequate for the language.
 So check in